1. As-Salamu Alaykum (السلام عليكم)

 - Meaning: “Hello” or “Welcome.”

-- When to use: A casual and friendly way to greet someone.
-It’s widely understood and used in both formal and informal ways.
+- When to use: A casual and friendly greeting suitable for both formal and informal situations.
+It’s widely understood and used across the Arab world.

 3. Ahlan (أهلاً)